• LOGIN

 Q. When do you need a selector for an item type?

-More than one process associated with an item type, when you have more than one process associated with an item type, you need a selector to select a process.
+More than one process is associated with an item type, when you have more than one process associated with an item type, you need a selector to select a process.
 You use the Role Resolution standard activity to perform role resolution.
 Voting is another standard activity.
 Multiple result codes drive different transitions, but this is not related to the selector.

 Q. How do I see the progress of the workflow process?